Cracked Pot Meditations – Introverts Versus Extroverts

 The Silent One Beneath Us,

-help me to go to this party,
+Help me go to this party,

 I don’t want to go.

-I want to cuddle with my 13 cats and 2 dogs, 3 guinea pigs and 2 hamsters – I had three, but Snuggle-Bugglez fell into my boiling Ramen water.
+I want to cuddle with my 13 cats and 2 dogs, 3 guinea pigs, and 2 hamsters – I had three, but Snuggle-Bugglez fell into my boiling Ramen water.

 Instead of going to the party at the Spaghetti Factory,